Wednesday, February 24, 2021

 John Gregory's Low Country Crawl zine presents a small fantasy setting inspired by the geography and folklore of the coastal, southern United States.
 In a word, it is excellent.

 The physical product is 32 pages (counting the cover).
 The color cover and black & white interior feature period-appropriate public domain art, with a few extra pieces contributed by Charles B. F. Avery.
 I really like the overall feel and layout by David Schirduan.
-My only complaint about the book is the thinness of the cover (same as the interior paper weight).
-On the other hand, it seems to be holding up well (no dinged corners yet) and it gives the zine a nice flexible hand feel that a cardstock cover does not.
+My only complaint about the book is the thinness of the cover (which is the same as the interior paper weight).
+On the other hand, it seems to be holding up well (no corner dings yet) and it gives the zine a nice flexible hand feel that a cardstock cover does not.
 I bought my copy from Spear Witch

 The zine is close to system-agnostic, with only fairly broad pointers at something akin to Oe or Basic D&D. For instance, creature stats list defense by comparative armour type and damage by comparative weapon type.
 The only hard number I see is Morale.